Battle of al-Yamama: Background

 The Caliph sent for Khalid and gave him the mission of destroying the forces of Musaylima at Yamama.
 In addition to his own large corps, Khalid would have under his command the corps of Shurahbil.
 Khalid rode to Buta where his old corps awaited him.
 Meanwhile, the Caliph wrote to Shurahbil to work under Khalid ibn al-Walid's command.
 A few days before Khalid's arrival Shurahbil had given in to the same temptation as Ikrima; he had advanced and clashed with Musaylima, but was defeated.
 Khalid got news that Musaylima was encamped in the plain of Aqraba with an army of 40,000 warriors.
 The two successful actions fought by them against Ikrima and Shurahbil had increased their confidence in themselves and created an aura of invincibility around Musaylima.

-The Second Strike of the Muslims
+Second strike of the Muslims

 On the orders of Khalid, the Muslims advanced.
 They launched a series of attacks along their entire front.
 The most dreadful carnage took place in a gulley in which human blood ran in a rivulet down to the wadi.
 As a result, this gulley became known as the Gulley of Blood-Shueib-ud-Dam, and it is still known by that name.

-But the battle hung in the balance.
+The battle hung in the balance.
 As the first period of combat ended, the warriors retired to rest.

-The next phase of battle - known as the second strike of the Muslims - is clouded with legend but from the myths alone we can determine that the apostate force largely disintegrated.
+The next phase of battle - known as the second strike of the Muslims - is clouded with legend but from the stories alone we can determine that the apostate force largely disintegrated.